loveencounterflow/coffeelibre/README.md

-**Fact is that when you rely on Synaptic / Software Center / `apt`, you'll likely get outdated and incomplete versions of many programs**—examples from the last days when trying to set up CoffeeLibre on Ubuntu include NodeJS, TeXLive, and Libre/OpenOffice. **None of these applications can successfully installed in a decent, working, complete version using the system package manager**, so don't do that.
+**Fact is that when you rely on Synaptic / Software Center / `apt`, you'll likely get outdated and incomplete versions of many programs**—examples from the last days when trying to set up CoffeeLibre on Ubuntu include NodeJS, TeXLive, and Libre/OpenOffice. **None of these applications can be successfully installed in a decent, working, complete manner using the system package manager**, so don't do that.
 As for LibreOffice on 11.10: it doesn't have JavaScript macros ability, and there's no package to fix that.

 Instead, in order to